Preconstruction And Delivery

 Owners usually get the best value from adaptive reuse construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Investigation And Feasibility Alignment is treated as a decision gate, not a box-checking exercise.
+Investigation, Feasibility Alignment, And City Of Georgetown Pre-application Review is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Selective Demolition And Early Stabilization is treated as a decision gate, not a box-checking exercise.
+Selective Demolition, Hazardous-material Abatement, And Early Structural Stabilization is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Turnover, Testing, And Final Owner Readiness is treated as a decision gate, not a box-checking exercise.
+Turnover, City Of Georgetown Occupancy Inspection, And Final Owner Readiness Documentation is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.